 </html>

-This is the sample page we'll use to display our comments.
+This is the example page where we'll show our comments.
 The file does not need to be in PHP format because we'll use AJAX to retrieve the comments from our comments.php page.

 <div class="comments"></div>